 Continue to wear sunscreen on exposed areas of the skin.

 Higher altitudes along with cold, dry winds can lead to dryness of the skin.
 Your hands and face are particularly vulnerable, as they are most likely to be exposed.
 Exposed skin needs to be protected from harmful sun rays, especially in higher altitudes and areas with snow covered ground.
-Apply a SPF rated facial moisturizer or winter sunscreen protection every day.
-Vanicream™ Sunscreens help protect your skin from UVA and UVB rays.
-Don't forget your lips.
+Apply a high SPF broad-spectrum sunscreen for winter sun protection every day.
+Don’t forget your lips.
 Use a lip protectant with sunscreen.
-Special ingredients in a lip protectant with a SPF value help keep lips moist and protect them from the sun.
-We recommend regular use of Vanicream™ Lip Protectant SPF 30.
-Moisturize with Vitec™ Vitamin E Lotion after exposure to sun.
-Vitamin E, a natural antioxidant, helps prevent damage to skin that has been exposed to the sun and provides a natural barrier to moisture loss.

 Read the ingredient list when choosing skin and hair care products.

 Avoid products that may have ingredients with potentially irritating or drying effects on your skin.
 Check your label for common chemical irritants.
 The use of fragrance-free, unscented, and hypoallergenic skin care products may help prevent further irritation to dry skin.